awoods/collectionbuilder.github.io/_howto/setupgithubrepo.md

 ### Step 4: Use Your New Repository to create your own CollectionBuilder page!

 - Awesome!
 You successfully created a repository.
-Now you are able to use this to create your own GitHub page OR you can now create your own [CollectionBuilder](https://collectionbuilder.github.io/){:target="_blank"} page!
+Now you are able to use this to create your own [GitHub page](https://guides.github.com/features/pages/) OR you can now create your own [CollectionBuilder](https://collectionbuilder.github.io/){:target="_blank"} page!
 - Follow this ["How To"](githubdesktoprepo.html){:target="_blank"} to set up the CollectionBuilder repository into your own.

 {:.alert .alert-info}
 Before you set up CollectionBuilder in your repository, you will have to install [GitHub Desktop](githubdesktop.html){:target="_blank"} and a text editor, such as [Visual Studio Code](visualstudiocode.html){:target="_blank"}.
+- For additional help on working in GitHub, you can view the guides [here](https://guides.github.com/)